yiisoft/yii2/docs/guide/concept-events.md

 Class-Level Event Handlers <a name="class-level-event-handlers"></a>
 --------------------------

-In the above subsections, we have described how to attach a handler to an event at *instance level*.
+The above subsections described how to attach a handler to an event on an *instance level*.
-Sometimes, you may want to respond to an event triggered by EVERY instance of a class instead of a specific instance.
-Instead of attaching an event handler to every instance, you may attach the handler at *class level* by calling the static method [[yii\base\Event::on()]].
+Sometimes, you may want to respond to an event triggered by *every* instance of a class instead of only by a specific instance.
+Instead of attaching an event handler to every instance, you may attach the handler on the *class level* by calling the static method [[yii\base\Event::on()]].

-For example, an [Active Record](db-active-record.md) object will trigger a [[yii\base\ActiveRecord::EVENT_AFTER_INSERT]] event whenever it inserts a new record into the database.
-In order to track insertions done by EVERY [Active Record](db-active-record.md) object, you may write the following code:
+For example, an [Active Record](db-active-record.md) object will trigger an [[yii\base\ActiveRecord::EVENT_AFTER_INSERT]] event whenever it inserts a new record into the database.
+In order to track insertions done by *every* [Active Record](db-active-record.md) object, you may use the following code:

 ```php
 use Yii;